Unity-Technologies/com.unity.probuilder/docs/docs/texturing/auto-uvs-actions.md

 Section Video: <a href="@todo">Auto UVs Actions: Fill Mode</a>
 </div>

-Converts the selected Face(s) to using Auto UVs.

 Option | Description
 :---:|---
 **Tile** | Continously tiles (repeats) the UVs across the object **Fit** | Uniformly scales UVs to size
  **Stretch** | Expands the selection on all sides to fill space

 <div style="text-align:center">
 <img src="../../images/UV_FillModes.png">
 </div>